juei-dev/adsbmonitor/README.md

 Nov 3, 2021:
   - Added list of nearest runways under the map.
 Over 8000 ft long runways are marked with blue background.
+  - Added column to aircraft list L/D (Landing / Departing) and populating that with a title and link to bigger airport to which or from which the aircraft is probably landing or departing.
+Very simple rules, so it's definitely not always right.

 ---
 **Current features:**